-College of Communication > About > Alumni > Alumni Spotlight > bartuch
+College of Communication > About > Alumni > Alumni Spotlights > bartuch

 The phrase “Run at the problem, not away” is ingrained in Karen Bartuch (CMN MA ’10), and it’s a mantra that has served her well over the years.
 At the Chicago Police Department (CPD), she ran toward the problems.
 Today, at Motorola Solutions, she runs toward the technological answers that help the police stay safe while protecting the public.